Mérouane Debbah: Early life and education

 Mérouane Debbah is a former student in Algeria of Lycée Cheikh Bouamama (ex-Descartes, Algiers, Algeria).
-After his classes préparatoires in Lycée Henri IV (Paris, France), he entered the École normale supérieure Paris-Saclay in 1996 and obtained his PhD degree in 2002.
+After his classes préparatoires in Lycée Henri IV (Paris, France), he entered the École normale supérieure Paris-Saclay in 1996 and obtained his PhD degree in 2002 under the supervision of Philippe Loubaton.
 His PhD thesis focused on a mathematical framework called free probability theory (a line of research which parallels aspects of classical probability in a non-commutative context) for the design of networks.

-Work
+Career

-Mérouane Debbah started his career at Motorola Labs in Saclay in 1999.
+Debbah started his career at Motorola Labs in Saclay in 1999.
 In 2002, he joined the Telecommunication Research Center of Vienna in Austria as a senior researcher.
 His work focused on information theory and the development of models using maximum entropy principles.

 From 2003 to 2007, he was an assistant professor at Eurecom in Sophia-Antipolis.
 His work focused mainly on the mathematical foundations of networks with the development of random matrix theory methods and game theory methods for signal processing and networks.

-In 2007, he was appointed full professor at CentraleSupélec (campus of Gif-sur-Yvette) at the age of 31.
+In 2007, he was appointed full professor at CentraleSupélec (campus of Gif-sur-Yvette).
 At the same time, he founded and was director of the Alcatel-Lucent chair on flexible radio.
 This was the first industrial chair in telecommunication in France with close ties between CentraleSupélec and Bell Labs.
 The chair was at the heart of the development of the small cells and massive MIMO technologies, which were key technologies for respectively 4G and 5G.
-His pioneering work on Self-Organized Networks (SON) algorithms and Random Matrix Theory (RMT) not only advanced theoretical understanding but also facilitated the practical realization of scalable and high-performance 4G and 5G networks The chair focused also on training top scientists and formed more than 45 PhD and post-doctoral researchers, many of whom have become global leaders in the research field.
+His pioneering work on Self-organized networks algorithms and Random Matrix Theory not only advanced theoretical understanding but also facilitated the practical realization of scalable and high-performance 4G and 5G networks.
 By 2017, the telecommunication department of CentraleSupélec was ranked number one in France and number two in Europe.
-During that period, the European Commission awarded him an ERC (European Research Council) grant on random complex networks and an ERC POC (proof of concept) on wireless edge caching.
+During that period, the European Commission awarded him a European Research Council grant on random complex networks and an ERC proof of concept on wireless edge caching.

-In 2014, he joined Huawei France as vice-president R&D and was the founding director of the Huawei Mathematical and Algorithmic Sciences Lab in Boulogne-Billancourt, with a special focus on mathematical sciences applied to AI, wireless, optical and networking systems.
-At the end of 2018, the lab established had more than 200 researchers and was considered as one of the very top places in the world for industrial R&D in the field of communication networks.
-The initial focus of the lab on 5G and polar codes was a massive win for the company, which had built up a significant patents position in the domain and were adopted by 3GPP, the standards group that presides over cellular technology.
+In 2014, he joined Huawei France as vice-president of research and development and was the founding director of the Huawei Mathematical and Algorithmic Sciences Lab in Boulogne-Billancourt, with a special focus on mathematical sciences applied to AI, wireless, optical and networking systems.
 He contributed to more than 40 patents in the field.